 primary jaw crusher

-Structure: Jaw crusher typically consist of a stationary jaw and a moving jaw.
+Structure: Jaw crushers typically consist of a stationary jaw and a moving jaw.
 The latter exerts pressure on the trapped material in a crushing motion against the fixed jaw.

-Feed Size: Jaw crusher can process feed sizes up to 1200 mm depending on the model.
+Feed Size: Jaw crushers can handle feed sizes up to 1200 mm, depending on the model.
 Larger feed openings lead to higher throughput capacities.

 Applications: Suitable for most rock and mineral types, with a maximum compressive strength of 320 MPa.
 Widely utilized initially to break larger run-of-mine rock for further secondary classification.

-Operation: Jaw crusher operates in a stop-start motion and require consistent feeding to function optimally without clogging.
-Best for intermittent crushing and materials with low abrasiveness.
+Operation: Jaw crushers operate in an intermittent motion and require uniform feeding to maintain optimal performance and avoid clogging.
+Best suited for intermittent crushing and low-abrasion materials.

 Throughput: Production capacities range from 50-600 tph.
-Single toggle models are lower capacity than double toggle varieties.
+Single toggle models have a lower capacity than double toggle varieties.

 Advantages: Robust, reliable construction.
 Low capital and maintenance costs.
 Can operate profitably at lower production rates than gyratories and impactors.